 - Blood tests—to look for leukemia cells in blood

-- Bone marrow aspiration and biopsy —the removal of a sample of bone marrow to look for cancer cells
+- Bone marrow aspiration and biopsy —a sample of bone marrow is taken and tested for cancer cells

-If cancer cells are found, additional tests may be done.
-These tests check if the cancer has spread and what systems may already be affected.
+If cancer cells are found, other tests may be done.
+These tests check if the cancer has spread.
+They may include: